Crypto-TII/pqdss-ct-toolchain/README.md

 ## What is in this repository ?
 This repository contains the following folders:
+* `binsec-from-sources`: contains binsec and gmp-6.1.2 folders, a README.md and a Dockerfile that allow to build binsec from sources.
 * `candidates`: contains the Post-Quantum Digital Signatures Schemes (PQDSS) implementations, submitted in the context of NIST Call for proposals for PQC-based signature schemes.
 The candidates are classified according to the type-based signature scheme.
 Here are the different folders: `code`, `lattice`, `mpc-in-the-head`, `symmetric`, `isogeny`, `mutlivariate` and `other`.